Palm Vaults Hackney, The Perfect Sit Down Café

 So without further hesitation, I decided enough was enough, and took a step through those doors.
 Here you’ll find what I discovered!
-And for any readers thinking about getting into the food production business, take a look at renting a central production unit in London to get you started.
+And for any readers thinking about getting into the food production business, take a look at licensing a central production unit in London to get you started.

 Where To Find: Palm Vaults Hackney

 They are based in the east and you can find the café at 411 Mare Street, Hackney, E8 1HY.
 It is quite far away from where I live but definitely worth going.
 They mark themselves on being an ‘Independent cafe & coffee shop’.

 I have always wanted to try this place, I found it on Instagram and thought it looked really cute and like it had a really interesting selection of food.
 I had previously tried to find their menu online before going as I love to have a look in advance.
 The layout and theme of the café is to die for.
 With the colours being baby pink and mint green in their decorations, this café really has a nineties feel to it with vintage chairs and golden and marble furnishings.

 The day I went there the weather was very wet and cold so I wanted something to warm me up, this is where their selection of lattes came into play.
 They have a range of very unique and different lattes.

 Varieties Of Latte

 - Velvet Latte

 - Lavender Latte